Norman E. Rosenthal: Early life and education

 He received his M.B.
 B.Ch. (equivalent of an M.D.) from the University of the Witwatersrand in Johannesburg and graduated cum laude.
 He completed an internship in Internal Medicine and Surgery at Johannesburg General Hospital.

-He moved to the United States to further his education as a resident, and then became Chief Resident in psychiatry at the New York State Psychiatric Institute and Columbia Presbyterian Hospital.
+He moved to the United States to further his education as a resident, and then he became Chief Resident in psychiatry at the New York State Psychiatric Institute and Columbia Presbyterian Hospital.

 Career

-Rosenthal began a private practice in the suburbs of Washington, D.C. in 1979.
+Rosenthal began a private practice in the suburbs of Washington, D.C., in 1979.
 At the same time, he began a research fellowship with Frederick Goodwin at the National Institute of Mental Health in Bethesda, Maryland.
 This was the beginning of a 20-year career with the NIMH as a Researcher, Research Fellow, and Senior Researcher.
-Rosenthal became the director of seasonal studies at the institute and in 1985, led research with 662 participants on the effects of seasonal affective disorder (SAD) and later studied the psycho-physiological phenomena of "spring fever".
+Rosenthal became the director of seasonal studies at the institute and in 1985, led research with 662 participants on the effects of seasonal affective disorder (SAD) and later studied the psycho-physiological phenomena of spring fever.

-Rosenthal co-authored the book, How to Beat Jet Lag in 1993 and in 1998, he was named clinical professor of psychiatry at Georgetown Medical School.
-He became Medical Director and CEO of a clinical trial organization Capital Clinical Research Associates in Rockville, Maryland in 2001 until 2012.
+Rosenthal co-authored the book, How to Beat Jet Lag with Walter Reich and Thomas A. Wehr.
+The book explains a technique to stabilize circadian rhythms that lead to jet lag.
+Since 2000, Rosenthal has been a clinical professor of psychiatry at Georgetown Medical School.
+He became medical director and CEO of a clinical trial organization Capital Clinical Research Associates in Rockville, Maryland in 2001 until 2012.
 He received a special recognition award from the Society for Light Treatment & Biological Rhythms (SLBTR) in 1999 and published the book The Emotional Revolution: How the New Science of Feeling Can Transform Your Life in 2002.

 Early in his career, Rosenthal learned the Transcendental Meditation technique while in South Africa, but found that as a medical student and a medical resident he didn't have time to practice.
 Then 35 years later, after one of his patients had a dramatic improvement as a result of TM, he began practicing again and then began recommending it to his patients.
 In 2011, he published Transcendence: Healing and Transformation Through Transcendental Meditation, which was listed on the New York Times' Best Sellers: Hardcover Advice, How-To And Miscellaneous list.
 Earlier that year, Rosenthal published preliminary research on the potential influence of TM on posttraumatic stress disorder.
-Later he collaborated with Sanford Nidich and colleagues on a comparison of TM versus prolonged exposure in veterans with PTSD at the San Diego VA.
+Later he collaborated with Sanford Nidich on a comparison of TM versus prolonged exposure in veterans with PTSD at the San Diego VA.
 Collaborating with Eric Finzi, Rosenthal found that botulinum toxin (botox) injected into the muscles of the forehead produced antidepressant effects in people with depression.

-Rosenthal has written more than 200 scholarly publications and his writings have been featured in the American Journal of Psychiatry, Psychiatry Research, Archives of General Psychiatry, Biological Psychiatry, Molecular Psychiatry, and Journal of Affective Disorders.
+Rosenthal has written more than 300 scholarly publications and his writings have been featured in the American Journal of Psychiatry, Psychiatry Research, Archives of General Psychiatry, Biological Psychiatry, Molecular Psychiatry, and Journal of Affective Disorders.
 He continues to treat patients with SAD and to coach executives and other professionals.
 He is often cited in mainstream media as an expert on the topic of SAD.